By Brandon Madgwick, Consultant at Freethinking

 Ultimately you are the voice of the team.

 But the age-old principle of collaboration has tremendous application in today’s digital era.
-Teams must nurture an appreciation for collaboration, allowing team members the opportunity to express opinions and contribute to the product as well as the health of the team.
+Teams must nurture an appreciation for collaboration, allowing team members to express opinions and contribute to the product and the health of the team.